LordHippopotamus/LordHippopotamus/README.md

 Hi there!
 My name is Daniel</br>
 I am 17 years old</br>
 I was born in Stavropol and now I live here</br>
-Now I am learning state-managment libraies and components libraries for React and make projects with it!</br>
+Now I am learning JAM stack and make projects with it!</br>

 ---
 ### My skills